microsoft/fabrikate/README.md

               memory: "512Mi"
 ```

 This defines a service that is exposed on the cluster via a particular gateway and dns name and port.
 It also defines a traffic split between two backend tiers: `canary` (10%) and `stable` (90%).
 Within these tiers, we also define the number of replicas and the resources they are allowed to use, along with the container that is deployed in them.
+Finally, it also defines a ConfigMap for the service, which passes along an environmental variable to our app called `PORT`.

-From here we could add definitions for all of our microservices, but in the interest of keeping this short, we'll just do one of the services here.
+From here we could add definitions for all of our microservices in a similar manner, but in the interest of keeping this short, we'll just do one of the services here.

 With this, we have a functionally complete Fabrikate definition for our deployment.
-Let's now see how we can use Fabriakte to generate resource manifests for it.
+Let's now see how we can use Fabrikate to generate resource manifests for it.

 First, let's install the remote components and helm charts: